The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 So that’s the future we’re building at Kablio: a payments-and-reputation protocol that any operator (competitor) can run.

-End users can confidently invest time and effort in building their reputations, knowing they are fully portable.
+Workers and recruiters can confidently invest time and effort in building their reputations, knowing they are fully portable.
 This portability creates a competitive environment that forces platforms to stay sharp on features and fees—no matter how big they grow.

 No memecoins, no token-voting theatrics—just seamless portability and better choices.